 View Our Animals

-Their quills make a rattling sound when the porcupine feels threatened, but do not detach into their enemy.
+Their quills make a rattling sound when the porcupine feels threatened, even the native lions won’t challenge an irate porcupine.

 The Brazilian Tapir is the second-largest land mammal in South America, after the Baird’s tapir.

 Flamingos belong to one of the oldest bird groups alive, and pairs mate for life.

 Females Coatis live in groups of 10-30 individuals known as a band, but the males are solitary animals.

 The Cotton-Top Tamarin weighs less than 1 pound and is one of the smallest primates.